Our application forms have changed

-- the maximum one-time fee for a dishonoured cheque or pre-authorized debit is $25
+- Section 12.1 regarding knowledge of the legislation and prohibited collection practices – the maximum one-time fee for a dishonoured cheque or pre-authorized debit is $25

-- 13 regarding advertising
+- Section 13 regarding advertising

-- 21 regarding issuance of receipts
+- Section 21 regarding issuance of receipts

-- 21.1 regarding settlement agreements
+- Section 21.1 regarding settlement agreements

-- 22 regarding reports to creditors
+- Section 22 regarding reports to creditors

-- 23.1 regarding credit reporting
+- Section 23.1 regarding credit reporting

-- 23.3 regarding retaining records
+- Section 23.3 regarding retaining records

 Copies of legislation can be obtained from the Alberta Queen’s Printer.